-A weave lane is a freeway or expressway lane that acts or serves as both an entrance and an exit lane.
-In this lane, the driver should drive carefully because vehicles share the same lane to exit and enter the expressway.
-However, vehicles in the sharing lane must yield the right of way to vehicles on the interstate.
+A weave lane is a freeway or expressway lane that acts or serves as both the entrance and the exit lane.
+In this lane, the driver should drive carefully because vehicles share the same lane to exit and to enter the expressway.
+However, those using the sharing lane must give way to those using the interstate.

-What is a weave lane and how does it work?
+What is a weave lane – Meaning and Definition

 Such a lane acts as both entrance and exit to the expressway at the same time.
-However, the vehicles exiting the expressway have the right-of-way over the vehicles entering the expressway.
+However, vehicles leaving the expressway have priority over those entering.

 Frequently Asked Questions.